Homestead Survival: How To Master Plan Your Own Safe Haven

 The benefits and risks of accessibility.

-Hopefully, you can find ways to have a bit of both.
+Hopefully, you can find ways to do both.

 Maybe you can conceal your access entrance with natural debris.